WernerKr/weewx-davisconsolehealthapi/README.md

 # weewx-davisconsolehealthapi
-Collect and display station health information from the new Davis Console API
+Collect and display station health information from the new Davis Weatherlink Console 6313 API

-Weewx service that pulls device health (telemetry) information from Davis Instruments weather Console.
+Weewx service that pulls device health (telemetry) information from Davis Instruments Weatherlink Console 6313.
-I made this extension for users like me who have the new DAVIS Console.
+I made this extension for users like me who have the new DAVIS Weatherlink Console 6313.

 The code makes one API calls per archive period: to the "current" v2 API, which contains values like the console battery status and firmware version.